 St John’s Street is becoming more populated – with hedgehogs!
-We re-homed 7 hedgehogs in 2016, releasing them after a stay in Shepreth Hedgehog Hospital.
+We re-homed many hedgehogs, releasing them after a stay in Shepreth Hedgehog Hospital.

 If you want to encourage hedgehogs to come to your garden, you need to have – first and foremost – a clear passage into adjacent gardens.
 This can be a simple hole cut in the fence, or a gap under a gate – hedgehogs can roam up to 2 miles a night.
 Never use slug pellets and keep some ‘wild and messy’ areas, with shrubbery for them to hide in and provide safe access to water.
 If you have a pond, make sure there is a sloping edge for them to get out if they fall in.